Stephen0111/UK-Energy-Market-Pipeline/README.md

 This use case aligns with:
 - **Energy & Utilities** providers analysing real-time pricing and demand
-- **Public sector organisations (e.g. HMLR)** linking property energy performance to valuation and sustainability metrics
+- **Public sector organisations ** linking property energy performance to valuation and sustainability metrics
 - **Carbon reporting & net-zero initiatives**

 ---